rationalpointofview/rpov/_posts/2016-01-27-mental-model-mathematicsbayess-theorem.md

 = 9.6%

 So even the memogram is true, the probability of the women got breast cancer is only 9.6 %

+[According to this study](http://www.cochrane.org/CD001877/BREASTCA_screening-for-breast-cancer-with-mammography)screening with mammography uss X-ray is not worth the cost

+**Example**

+In the Nate Silver's Books [The Signal and the Noice](http://www.amazon.com/The-Signal-Noise-Predictions-Fail-but/dp/0143125087)

+There is a vivid example of applying Bayes Theorem

+> Consider a somber example: the September 11 attacks.
+Most of us would have assigned almost no probability to terrorists crashing planes into buildings in Manhattan when we woke up that morning.
+But we recognized that a terror attack was an obvious possibility once the first plane hit the World Trade Center.
+And we had no doubt we were being attacked once the second tower was hit.
+Bayes's theorem can replicate this result.

+So we want to know the following facts

+P(T)= P(Terrorist Crashing Planes into Building)
+P(C)= P( Planes crashing into Building)

+and We want to know:

+P(T|C)

+P(T|C) = P(C|T)* P(T)/P(C)

+we gathering base rates:

+In the previous 25000 days of aviation over Manhattan prior to 9-11, there had been only two such accidencts.

+so P(C) = 2/25000 = 0.008%

+and P(T) we can assign an arbitary intial rate: like 0.005%

+so before the plane hits the twin tower, P(C|T) is not true, so the probablilty is just 0.005%

+but at the moment the first planes hits the twin tower, P(C|T) = 100 %

+P(T|C) = 1*0.00005/(0.00005+0.00008) = 38%

+so with the new evidence, the probablility of P(T|C) revised to 38%

+at the moment of second plane hits the twin tower:

+P(T|2C) = P(2C|T)*P(T)/P(2C)

+P(2C|T) = 100%
+P(T) = 38%
+P(2C)=(0.008%*0.008% + 38%)= 99.99%

+** Example **

+A reader from Quora poses a questioin:

+> What does it mean when a girl smiles at you every time she sees you ?
+>

+Another reader using Bayes’s Theorem replies:

+P(like|smile) = P(smile|like)*p(like)/p(smile)

+so you need to gather the base rate data

+P(smile|like) = Chance She Smiles at you given she likes you P(like) = Chances She likes you
+P(smile) = Chances she smile when seeing anyone

+Lets assume two extreme:

+P(smile) = 1, she smile at everyone

+so

+P(like|smile) = 1*P(Like)/1 = P(like)

+so the information of she is smiling at you doesn't mean anything.

+But...

+if She rarely smiles at someone, but smiles everytime she sees someone she likes, then

+P(smile) = 0%.
+P(smile|like) = 100%
+P(smile)=P(like)

+P(like|smile) = = 1*P(smile)/(0 + P(smile|like))= 100%

+In general, to be a true Bayesian, you will gather the background data of how often she smiles at everyone, and how often she smiles at someone she likes etc.

+The more often she smiles at everybody, the lower chance she likes you.

+**Example**:

+Marie is getting married tomorrow, at an outdoor ceremony in the desert.
+In recent years, it has rained only 5 days each year.
+Unfortunately, the weatherman has predicted rain for tomorrow.
+When it actually rains, the weatherman correctly forecasts rain 90% of the time.
+When it doesn't rain, he incorrectly forecasts rain 10% of the time.
+What is the probability that it will rain on the day of Marie's wedding?

+So we want to know:

+P(Raining |Forcasted Rain) = P(Forcasted Rain|Raining)*P(Raining)/P(Forcasted Rain)

+= 0.9*(5/365)/(0.9*5/365+(360/365)*0.1)= 0.01232/()= 11.1 %

+Despite the weatherman's gloomy prediction, there is a good chance that Marie will not get rained on at her wedding.